History and treatment

 When the GP learned of his oversight, he visited the patient soon after her discharge to apologise for prescribing inappropriately.
 The patient went on to have cardiac catheterisation, which showed severe three-vessel disease and left ventricular dysfunction, and she subsequently underwent a coronary artery bypass graft.

 Two years later, the member was surprised to receive a solicitor's letter, intimating a claim for damages for the inappropriate prescription of sumatriptan.
 It was alleged that, as a result, the patient had suffered worsening of her angina, and required admission to hospital with a small myocardial infarction.

 The patient's coronary artery bypass graft was not attributed to the prescription and neither was the permanent damage to the left ventricle.
 It was, however, alleged that the inappropriate prescription had made a 10 per cent contribution to the patient's poor left ventricular function, due to the myocardial infarction, and that therefore a 10 per cent contribution to the patient’s current level of care was appropriate.
 By this time the patient was considerably incapacitated by left ventricular failure.

 The claim was settled for a small amount to reflect the additional worsening of the angina over the six-month period and the hospital admission.
 It was not accepted that there should be any contribution to the patient's current care, as she would have needed this in any case.

 Interestingly, it was noted in the hospital records that sumatriptan had also been prescribed by the admitting SHO on the patient's admission with left ventricular failure, although it had been discontinued after just one dose, presumably when it was realised that it was contraindicated for this patient.

-This guidance was correct at publication 26/04/2006.
-It is intended as general guidance for members only.
+This page was correct at publication on 26/04/2006.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.